Automated Speed Enforcement

 - An image capture component that includes a data box with the posted speed limit, speed of vehicle, location, time of day and other information.

 The system uses a camera and speed measurement device to enforce speed limits in identified areas.
 If a vehicle exceeds the posted speed limit in an automated speed enforcement area, the system captures an image that is stored and reviewed by a provincial offences officer.
-The ticket, which contains a digitized copy of the image and an enlargement of the license plate, is mailed to the registered plate holder within 30 days of the offence, outlining next steps and the cost of the associated fine.
-Automated speed enforcement-associated tickets will not result in demerit points.
+The penalty order, which contains a digitized copy of the image and an enlargement of the license plate, is mailed to the registered plate holder within 30 days of the offence, outlining next steps and the cost of the associated fine.
+Automated speed enforcement-associated penalty orders will not result in demerit points.

 Why was automated speed enforcement implemented in York Region?